waynieoaks/Rust-SleepyTime/README.md

 # Rust-SleepyTime
-Allows players to sleep and skip night in Rust
+Rust Plugin: Allows players to sleep and skip night in Rust